projectchrono/chrono/doxygen/documentation/manual/rigid_bodies.md

 - @ref chrono::ChBodyEasyConvexHull,
 - @ref chrono::ChBodyEasyClusterOfSpheres,

-Those are ready-to-use bodies that simplify the definition of body properties in case the body is a simple shape such as a box, a sphere, etc.
+These define ready/easy-to-use bodies that simplify the definition of its attributes when the body is a simple shape such as a box, a sphere, etc.
-In fact when you create one of these, you automatically get the following:
+When creating one of these objects, one automatically gets:

 - The mass and inertia tensor are computed from the geometry, given the density
 - Optional: a visualization asset showing the shape is added automatically